kyrolabs/awesome-langchain/README.md

 * [LangChainers](https://www.langchainers.com/): Langchainers official website, blog/newsletter

 ### Not updated

 * [LangChainHub](https://github.com/hwchase17/langchain-hub): collection of all artifacts useful for working with LangChain primitives such as prompts, chains and agents

 ## Tools and Plugins

 * [Langflow](https://github.com/logspace-ai/langflow): LangFlow is a UI for LangChain
 * [steamship-langchain](https://github.com/steamship-core/steamship-langchain): adapters for Steamship, enabling LangChain developers to rapidly deploy their apps on Steamship 🐍
 * [Langchain visualizer](https://github.com/amosjyng/langchain-visualizer): visualization and debugging tool for LangChain workflows
+* [BoxCars](https://github.com/BoxcarsAI/boxcars): Ruby gem, Building applications with composability using Boxcars with LLM's.
+Inspired by LangChain.

 ## Templates